What Does Emotional Safety in a Relationship Really Mean?

 How Emotional Safety Breaks Down

-It’s important to remember that feeling unsafe in a relationship isn’t always about the other person’s actions.
+It’s also important to remember that feeling unsafe isn’t always only about the other person’s behavior.
+Past wounds, internal blocks, and communication patterns can all make safety harder to access.

 How to Create Emotional Safety in a Relationship